connectwithprakash/dsa-coding/one_last_mile/coding_problems/trees/same_binary_tree.md

 ---

-The solution elegantly solves the tree comparison problem with minimal code.
-The combined condition `(p and not q) or (not p and q) or (p.val != q.val)` is particularly clever - it handles three different failure cases in one line.
-This shows that sometimes the most straightforward recursive approach is also the most elegant.
+The solution effectively solves the tree comparison problem with minimal code.
+The combined condition `(p and not q) or (not p and q) or (p.val != q.val)` is particularly smart - it handles three different failure cases in one line.
+This shows that sometimes the most straightforward recursive approach is also the most concise.